 The period in world history known as The Cold War covers a wide swath of time, extending through five decades.
 The seemingly never ending stand off between the United States and the Soviet Union played itself out in a wide array of films that now shed light on a period falling further into the past.

-During the 1950s Cold War anxieties were explored in Science Fiction movies as Susan Sontag explained in her critical essay “The Imagination of Disaster.”
+During the 1950s Cold War anxieties were explored in Science Fiction movies as Susan Sontag explained in her critical “The Imagination of Disaster.”
 Such films allowed audiences to work out the psychological terrors of the age.
 Films like Earth vs. the Flying Saucers and War of the Worlds provided escape from banality, yet at the same time normalized the unthinkable.

 By the early 1960s films like On The beach and Fail Safe dealt honestly with the prospect of nuclear war as a realistic outcome if the superpowers did not find a way to live in coexistence.
 These moralistic films were designed to terrify audiences with plausible scenarios.